 You will receive full training in all aspects of police work including powers of arrest, preparing evidence for court and officer protection.

-The training programme will begin in the classroom and will be delivered over some weekends and weeknights.
-You will learn about the use of force (e.g. handcuffs, batons, incapacitant spray), first aid and unarmed defensive tactics.
+Training will begin in the classroom where you will learn about the use of force (e.g. handcuffs, batons, incapacitant spray), first aid and unarmed defensive tactics.

 Training then moves to a practical phase and you will go out on patrol with a tutor constable for a period of time.